Michelle Ritchie, PhD

 Undergraduate Program Coordinator

-At IDM, Dr. Ritchie coordinates the undergraduate program, with an emphasis on the minor.
-She teaches the How to Survive the Apocalypse, Disaster Policy, and Disasters and GIS courses offered.
-She also runs a research lab where she mentors students through research projects, establishing funding, presenting at conferences, and attending workshops.
+At IDM, Dr. Ritchie coordinates the undergraduate minor program and teaches a range of courses, including First-Year Odyssey Seminars, DMAN 3750: How to Survive the Apocalypse, and DMAN 7450: Disasters and GIS.
+She also leads the Ritchie Research Lab, where she mentors students in developing and carrying out research projects, securing funding, and presenting at conferences.